NSoiffer/MathCAT/README.md

     </msup>
   </mrow>
 </math>
-takes about 1ms and generates the ClearSpeak string "_e raised to the exponent, negative 1 half times; open paren; the fraction with numerator; x minus mu; and denominator sigma; close paren squared, end exponent_".
+takes about 1ms to generate the ClearSpeak string
+"_e raised to the exponent, negative 1 half times; open paren; the fraction with numerator; x minus mu; and denominator sigma; close paren squared, end exponent_".
 The MathML for this expression is:
 ```